Griswold cast iron skillet. Simple identification guide using logos.

 How old is my Griswold Skillet?
 Well, get your old pans out of the cupboard.
 Because this article is a guide to identify and date your old skillets.

-Griswold Manufacturing background
+Griswold Manufacturing Background

 Origins